Fair Tax Mark Standards and Guidance Notes

 A public consultation process underpinned the development of our Global Multinational Business Standard.

-While our standards and criteria detail the scoring system we use to assess and accredit a business, we also provide a range of templates, papers and good practice examples.
+While our standards and criteria detail the scoring system we use to assess and certify a business, we also provide a range of templates, papers and good practice examples.
 These include:

 Fees